harshdmdm/knowledgebase/docs/source/pm/p3-variable-stars.rst

     * Target Selection

         * Select a target that will reach its highest point in the sky at around 1:30am (half way between sunset and sunrise).
-A list of possible targets with finder charts is attached to this page (at the bottom).
+A :download:`list of possible targets </files/p288176_4-16-2020_23-43-42.pdf>` with finder charts is attached.

     * Observations